DANCE MOVEMENT & CREATIVE THERAPIES

 Introductory course about DMT, which examines the contributions and theoretical formulation of DMT pioneers.
 The origins of DMT and contrasts with therapeutic dance and dance education will be highlighted.

-Places taught in: CEFID (Sao Paulo, Brazil), Puerto rico
+Places taught in: CEFID (Sao Paulo, Brazil), Puerto Rico, China

 For: Creative arts therapies students, dance, dance education or expressive arts.
 DMP professionals, arts educators and creative arts therapists.